17. Full reserve banking

 Government guarantees (or not)

 With a system of fractional reserve banking, it is considered essential that governments guarantee people's deposits to avoid the chaos of bank runs.
-Under the inherently safer system of full reserve banking however, arguments for or against guarantees becomes less obvious.
+Under the inherently safer system of full reserve banking however, arguments for or against guarantees become less obvious.
 Those arguing against guarantees do so on the grounds that it avoids the possibility of "moral hazard" where banks do not have the proper incentives to be careful in their choice of loans.
 The argument is that if governments fully guarantee depositors money, then the banks managing those deposits will take too many risks with that money, secure in the knowledge that, should their decisions prove bad, the governments will step in and rescue them.
 This problem will be compounded by the fact that when potential customers are choosing which bank to trust with their savings, they won't have any incentive to investigate the soundness of the bank’s lending policies.

 A key issue is that guaranteeing deposits can be done in a wide variety of ways.
 Guaranteeing deposits is not necessarily synonymous with rescuing the bank.
 It could simply be a matter of refunding the depositors with whatever they lost, but otherwise letting the bank fail.
 All management would lose their jobs, all shareholders and bondholders would lose their investments, just as in any other business failure.
 With this kind of guarantee in place, there is far less in the way of moral hazard.
 The bank's owners would be highly incentivised to ensure that the bank was run safely.
 It could also be the case that the deposit guarantees are deliberately lower than 100%, it could be some slightly lesser percentage, or subject to some excess.
 All of these things would further reduce problems with moral hazard, whilst still avoiding the nightmare scenario of people losing all their savings.